 Editor’s note: This is a guest post by David Danzeiser.
+All photos provided by David.

 I hung up the phone with the travel agent.
 I had just finished booking 45,000 miles worth of flights around the world.
 The trip would last a year and take me to 23 different countries.